 On 3 June 2016, the Group entered into a contract with a tutor's service company, pursuant to which the service company will be granted share options of the Company.
 The exercise price of all options to be granted to the tutor's service company is 50% of the offer price of the final initial public offering of the Company.
 The total number of shares which may be issued upon exercise of all share options shall be an aggregate of 5% of the issued share capital of the Company immediately upon completion of the initial public offering of the Company's shares and capitalisation of certain sums standing to credit of the share premium account of the Company.
-30% of the share options shall vest on the first anniversary of the option legal grant date; another 30% of the share options shall vest on the second anniversary of the option legal grant date; and the remaining 40% of the share options shall vest on the third anniversary of the option legal grant date.
+30% of the share options shall vest in and be exercisable from the first anniversary of the option legal grant date; another 30% of the share options shall vest in and be exercisable from the second anniversary of the option legal grant date; and the remaining 40% of the share options shall vest in and be exercisable from the third anniversary of the option legal grant date.
+The options are exercisable within a period of three years once the options become vested subject to service condition.
+Share-based compensation expenses are recognised over the options' respective vesting period starting from the contract signing date.